Montana Trans Camp 2!

 Can my dog come?

 So, dogs are allowed at the campground!
-However, some attendees may have a fear of dogs, and it does make things more complicated to consider having dogs present, especially if they are reactive or multiple people are hoping to bring dogs.If you are hoping to bring your dog, please include that information in your application and we can talk about it more!Service dogs are of course allowed but please let us know in your application.
+However, it does make things more complicated to consider having dogs present, especially if they are reactive or multiple people are hoping to bring dogs.If you are hoping to bring your dog, please include that information in your application and we can talk about it more.
+Service dogs are of course allowed but please mention them in your application!

 Can my cis partner/friends come?